 Chronic Stress is Toxic to the Brain

-The fast pace of modern lifestyles combined with the added pressures bought on by the pandemic means that for many people, stress has switched from being occasional to being chronic, with no off switch insight.
+The fast pace of modern lifestyles combined with the added pressures brought on by the pandemic means that for many people, stress has switched from being occasional to being chronic, with no off-switch insight.
 Chronic stress is a health hazard; it comes with an increased risk of poor physical and mental health.

 There is absolutely no doubt that prolonged high levels of cortisol are damaging to the brain.
 This toxicity can be spotted by looking at the size of the brain using brain scans.